What's a "Normal" Amount of Credit Card Debt?

-The average adult consumer in the United States is carrying a credit card balance of over $6,200.
-So does that make $6,200 a normal amount?
-Not really.
+The average adult consumer in the United States is carrying a credit card balance of over $6,500.
+Gen X consumers (ages 43 to 58) are leading the way with an average credit card balance of over $9,000.

 Can you support your credit card debt?